SuperSafeWallet/SuperSafe-Docs/docs/faq.md

 ### What is SuperSafe Wallet?

-SuperSafe Wallet is a **MetaMask-style Chrome extension** that provides secure, efficient Web3 wallet functionality with advanced features like gasless swaps, multi-chain support, and enterprise-grade security.
+SuperSafe Wallet is a **Professionally Standardized Chrome extension** that provides secure, efficient Web3 wallet functionality with advanced features like gasless swaps, multi-chain support, and enterprise-grade security.

 **Key Features**:
-- MetaMask-style Service Worker architecture
+- Professionally Standardized Service Worker architecture
 - Smart Native Connection for dApps
 - Multi-chain support (SuperSeed, Optimism, and more)
 - Gasless token swaps via Bebop integration